JoonasKulmala/Linux-Server-course/Week 1/README.md

 ## Installing & comparing software

 Now it was time to try out software running on Linux.
-I tested installing some using both Terminal & Software GUI
+I tested installing some using both Terminal & Software GUI.
+In all 3 cases the former (marked as `pre`) application was preinstalled alongside with Ubuntu, while the latter (`installed`)was manually downloaded by yours truly.

 ![](https://github.com/JoonasKulmala/Linux-Server-course/blob/main/Week%201/Screenshots/TerminalDownloading.png)
 &nbsp;&nbsp;&nbsp;&nbsp;
 ![](https://github.com/JoonasKulmala/Linux-Server-course/blob/main/Week%201/Screenshots/SoftwareGUI.png)

-### Mines, KMines
+### GNOME Mines (pre), kmines (installed)

 The iconic Minesweeper comes in many forms, and as it turns out, operating systems!

 ![](https://github.com/JoonasKulmala/Linux-Server-course/blob/main/Week%201/Screenshots/Mines.png)
 ![](https://github.com/JoonasKulmala/Linux-Server-course/blob/main/Week%201/Screenshots/KMines.png)

-### Rhytmbox, VLC media player
+### Rhytmbox (pre), VLC media player (installed)

 Rhytmbox comes preinstalled with this Linux distro, but I prefer my trusty VLC media player.
 Sadly I had no music tracks so I skipped testing for these two.
 I did however try OS SFX to make sure all my drivers were working.

 ![](https://github.com/JoonasKulmala/Linux-Server-course/blob/main/Week%201/Screenshots/Rhytmbox.png)
 ![](https://github.com/JoonasKulmala/Linux-Server-course/blob/main/Week%201/Screenshots/VLC.png)

-### Calculator, Qalculator!
+### Calculator (pre), Qalculate! (installed)

 I'm fairly sure every OS out there comes with a calculator.
 In Ubuntu 20.14 it was called, well, Calculator.
 I wanted to install more advanced software for my imaginary math problems, though.
-Qalculator! seemed to be a good choice.
+Qalculate! seemed to be a good choice.

 ![](https://github.com/JoonasKulmala/Linux-Server-course/blob/main/Week%201/Screenshots/Calculator.png)
 ![](https://github.com/JoonasKulmala/Linux-Server-course/blob/main/Week%201/Screenshots/Qalculator!.png)

+## Software licences

+Linux ecosystem is no stranger to the concepts of "free" and "open source", and the licences in each of my tested software reflect this.
+All 6 applications were operating under ``GPL-3.0`` licence.
+What this means is that